centrahq/api-documentation/pages/03.fe-development/10.overselling-prevention/docs.md

 **Responses:**

-When only part of requested items is out of stock `HTTP 200 OK` wil be returned with `unavailable` data.
+When only part of requested items is out of stock `HTTP 200 OK` will be returned with `unavailable` data.
 ```json
 {
   "unavailable": [